Dkreick/AD2B/README.md

 • The player can choose between four classes (Conscript, medic, mechanic and scout).
 Each one has a unique story to play.

 ### Conscript

+Born in 1982, son of a fallen argentinean soldier.

 • What are their motivations?